ChigozieCO/terraform-beginner-bootcamp-2023/journal/week1.md

 # Root Module structure

-When creating teeraform modules it is alwatys best to divide your code into different directories that serve different purposes so that all our code is not muddled up in one foldr.
+When creating terraform modules it is always best to divide your code into different directories that serve different purposes so that all our code is not muddled up in one folder.

 This helps the readability of your code is makes it more portable.